 Bike and Hike to Cat Creek Falls

 At Highwood Junction, we join the queue of cars on the side of the road and unload the bikes.
 It’s six kilometres to Cat Creek Day Use, with a couple big hills en route, but the kids (9 & 10) have no trouble at all.
 We see cyclists of all ages on the road, but not as many as we usually see on the north side of Highway 40 near King Creek Ridge.
 We stop briefly at Mount Armstrong Viewpoint to take in the views and read the sign, then cruise downhill (mostly) to Cat Creek Day Use.

 With picnic tables along the Highwood River, Cat Creek Day Use Area could be a destination on its own, but it’s worth hiking to the waterfall if you have time.
 It’s only 1.2 kilometres on a rolling dirt trail.
 The trailhead is located at the far end of the Day Use Area, on the right hand side.
 Although this popular trail sees a ton of hikers during the summer months, on our visit, we didn’t see a soul until we reached the falls!
 Spring (before the winter gate opens) is definitely the best time of year to hike here!

 Things to do: Look for prairie crocuses (please don’t pick them!) on sunny slopes, read about the area’s vegetation (observe the transition from lodgepole pine to white spruce forest) and mining history (can you find a lump of coal?), and splash in the creek near the falls.

 Go back the way you came.
 The return bike ride has more downhill, so it’s pretty quick.
 Make sure your kids know how to brake properly!

-Highwood House Junction to Cat Creek Falls Day Use At a Glance
+Highwood House Junction to Cat Creek Falls Day Use (Biking portion) At a Glance